-Newly Born Infant - An infant from the time of birth until age one (1) month or until such time as the infant is well enough to be discharged from a Hospital or neonatal Special Care Unit to his home, whichever period is longer.
+Newly Born Infant - Infants from the time of birth until age one (1) month or until such time as the infant is well enough to be discharged from a Hospital or neonatal Special Care Unit to his home, whichever period is longer.

-No Surprises Act (NSA) - A portion of the Consolidated Appropriations Act, 2021 (Public Law 116-260) enacted on December 27, 2020, that establishes patient rights and protections from surprise billing and limits cost-sharing under many of the circumstances in which surprise billing occurs most frequently.
+No Surprises Act (NSA) - A portion of the Consolidated Appropriations Act, 2021 (Public Law 116-260) enacted on December 27, 2020, that establishes patient rights and protections from surprise billing and limits cost sharing under many of the circumstances in which surprise billing occurs most frequently.

 Non-Network Benefits - Benefits for care received from Non-Network Providers.
-Non-Network Benefits may also be referred to as Out-of-Network.